Through a dedicated network of volunteers and partners, plus support from our community,

 Cassandra has been involved as a foster with Save-a-Bull since June 2014.
 In 2017, she became a foster mentor and now she co-manages our volunteer program.
 Whether it’s answering questions, going to home visits, or just being a sounding board; she offers knowledgable support to our volunteers.
 She also captains our volleyball team!
 Cassandra is blessed to have found her heart dog Jezebel.
 She says she will always be weird, happy and a work in progress; just like her.
 Together, they are advocates and help people see the intelligence, beauty and amount of love in these misunderstood dogs.

-Carol Nelson, Volunteer Manager
+Carol Nelson, Volunteer Mentor

 Carol has been an avid dog lover her whole life.
 In 2013 she toured the Animal Humane Society as part of a volunteer event for the Bow Wows network at Target Corporation.
 She quickly realized the overwhelming need places like the Humane Society and Animal Control were facing, and she wanted to do something!
 She promptly filled out an application with Save-a-Bull and began fostering pit bulls.
-Carol, her lab/spaniel mix Cena, and Boston Terrier Charlie, have fostered many dogs and puppies, and today Carol helps manage our volunteer program as she spreads her passion to others.
+Carol, her lab/spaniel mix Cena, and Boston Terrier Charlie, have fostered many dogs and puppies, and today Carol helps support our volunteer program as she spreads her passion to others.

 Molly Madrinich, Content Coordinator